PatriceRoot/PatriceRoot/README.md

 ### Hi there 👋

 I'm a fullstack web developer.
-My favorite languages is JavaScript (React, Node, Express, Next, ...).
+My favorite language is JavaScript (React, Node, Express, Next, ...).
 I'm ready for any exciting adventure.

 - 👯 I’m looking to collaborate on open source projects or any exciting project.
 - 💬 Ask me about all you needs.
 I will respond you !